Other / mixed grade configuration · Mt Pleasant, UT

 What is the racial and ethnic makeup of Mt.
 Pleasant School?

 The largest demographic group at Mt.
-Pleasant School is White at 81.6%.
-The school serves a diverse student body in MT PLEASANT, UT.
+Pleasant School is White at 81.6% of enrollment, in Mt Pleasant, UT.

 What is the Resource Investment Index for Mt.
 Pleasant School?

 Mt.
-Pleasant School has a Resource Investment Index of 29/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Pleasant School has a Resource Investment Index of 29/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page